minimaxa1/MN-1/README.md

 ### Prerequisites

 *   **Python 3.x:** Ensure you have Python 3 (preferably 3.8 or later) installed on your system.
 You can download it from [python.org](https://www.python.org/).
-*   **FFmpeg:** Required by the `pydub` library for loading various audio formats.
+*   **FFmpeg:** Required by the `soundfile` library for loading various audio formats.
 Download and install it from [ffmpeg.org](https://ffmpeg.org/) and ensure it's added to your system's PATH.

 ### Installation